OPERA-Cal-Val/calval-CSLC/README.md

 6. [Contributors](#contributors)

 ## Setup
-There are two approaches to validate the OPERA Coregistered Single-Look Complex (<B>CSLC</B>) products and ensure the products meet the specified requirements: (1) Absolute Location Error (<B>ALE</B>) estimation through point-target analysis using corner reflectors network in North America and (2) Relative Location Error (<B>RLE</B>) estimation by cross-correlating pairs of OPERA CSLC products.
+There are two approaches to validate the OPERA Coregistered Single-Look Complex (<B>CSLC</B>) products and ensure the products meet the specified requirements which include the: (1) Absolute Location Error (<B>ALE</B>) estimation through point-target analysis using corner reflectors network in North America and (2) Relative Location Error (<B>RLE</B>) estimation by cross-correlating pairs of OPERA CSLC products.

-1. Installing the python dependencies to run the ALE notebooks

-Refer to `environment_ALE.yml` for an explicit list of software dependencies.

-### Installing With Conda
+### Building the environments using conda

-To install the dependencies we recommend creating a software environment using __[Conda](https://docs.conda.io/en/latest/index.html)__, a cross-platform way to use Python that allows you to setup and use "virtual environments."
+To run the ALE and RLE notebooks we need to create two separate environments and install relevant python dependencies.
+To install the dependencies, we recommend using __[Conda](https://docs.conda.io/en/latest/index.html)__, a cross-platform way to use Python that allows you to setup and use "virtual environments."
 These can help to keep dependencies for different sets of code separate.
 Specifically, we recommend using __[Miniforge](https://github.com/conda-forge/miniforge)__, a conda environment manager that uses conda-forge as its default code repo.
 Alternatively, see __[here](https://docs.anaconda.com/anaconda/install/)__ for help installing Anaconda and __[here](https://docs.conda.io/en/latest/miniconda.html)__ for installing Miniconda.

+### Installing the python dependencies to run the ALE notebooks

+Refer to `environment_ALE.yml` for an explicit list of software dependencies.

-Using conda to install dependencies:
+Use conda to install dependencies:
 ```
 conda install mamba
 mamba env create -f environment_ALE.yml